 Dave Van Zandt obtained a Communications Degree before pursuing a higher degree in the sciences.
 Dave currently works full time in the health care industry.
 Dave has spent more than 20 years as an arm chair researcher on media bias and its role in political influence.
 For the record, he also is not the President of the New School, that is a different David E. Van Zandt who is the head of a liberal college in New York City.
 I am an unaffiliated voter from North Carolina.

 Does Media Bias/Fact Check have any employees?

-Yes and no. At the moment we have three volunteers who perform source research and assist in fact checking.
+Yes and no. At the moment we have five volunteers who perform source research, writing and assist in fact checking.
 We hope to be able to offer pay for their services in the future as the website grows.

 Who funds Media Bias/Fact Check?

 We have an account with WordAds, which is the WordPress equivalent of Google’s AdSense.
 We strictly rely on third party advertising, meaning we do not pick the ads, so that we can remain free of influence.
 These ads generate a fraction of penny per page view.
 Thus far the bulk of our minimal funds come from these ads.
 We also have a donate button on our website that allows people to donate whatever amount they choose to help fund this project.
 We do not accept funding from any businesses, corporations, politicians or media outlets.
 We also do not choose what ads are displayed, so if you see one that is biased or pseudoscience related, we did not endorse that.